 Here, publishers, brands, advertisers, and platforms will need to get a user’s explicit consent before using or selling the user’s personal data.
 For instance, advertisers will only be able to target ads to consumers who gave them explicit permission to collect their info.

 However, not everything requires consent.
 There is a loophole for certain pieces of personally identifiable info like names and emails.
-Here, advertisers could use the loophole to target ads to consumers simply by matching names and email addresses of customers.
+Here, advertisers could use the loophole to target ads to consumers simply by matching the names and email addresses of customers.

 How You Can Prepare